-To send flowers in memory of Wayne E. White, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Wayne E. White, please visit our Heartfelt Sympathies Store.

 Wayne retired in 2005 from the U.S. Department of State after a career of 32 years that began as a Foreign Service Officer and concluded with the position of Deputy Director of the State Department’s Bureau of Intelligence and Research’s Office of Analysis for the Near East and South Asia (INR/NESA) and senior regional analyst.
 He also served as principal Iraq analyst and head of INR/NESA’s Iraq team.

 Wayne was chief of INR’s Maghreb, Arabian Peninsula, Iran and Iraq division and State Department representative to NATO Middle East working groups.
 He served as the State Department’s intelligence briefer on Iran and Iraq for the Cooperation Council for the Arab States of the Gulf (GCC) and Jordanian cabinet-level officials, and on Iraq, Iran and Syria for senior Israeli defense and military officials.
 He was a Political Officer at the US Interests Section in Baghdad, US Sinai Field Mission Liaison Officer and in various capacities as an Embassy Officer in Niger during the Sahel Drought Emergency.